-- 5.9 The Gambling Commission's Licence Conditions and Codes of Practice (LCCP) which were revised and published in February 2015, formalise the need for operators to consider local risks.
-Local risk assessment apply to all non-remote casino, adult gaming centre, bingo, family entertainment centre, betting and remote betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences.
-This provision comes into force on 6 April 2016 - 5.10 Licensees must assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In making risk assessments, licensees must take into account relevant matters identified in the licensing authority's statement of licensing policy. - 5.11 Licensees must review (and update as necessary) their local risk assessments: - to take account of significant changes in local circumstances, including those identified in a licensing authority's statement of licensing policy; - when there are significant changes at a licensee's premises that may affect their mitigation of local risks; - when applying for a variation of a premises licence; and - in any case, undertake a local risk assessment when applying for a new premises licence. - 5.12 Licensees are required to undertake a local risk assessment when applying for a new premises licence.
-Risk assessment must also be updated: - when applying for a variation of a premises licence - to take account of significant changes in local circumstances, including those identified in a licensing authority's policy statement - when there are significant changes at a licensee's premises that may affect their mitigation of local risks. - 5.13 The new social responsibility provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the licensing authority.
-Both provisions take effect from 8 May 2015. - 5.14 Where concerns do exist, perhaps prompted by new or existing risks, a licensing authority may request that the licensee share a copy of its own risk assessment which will set out the measures the licensee has in place to address specific concerns.
-This practice should reduce the occasions on which a premises review and the imposition of license conditions is required.
+- 5.9 The Gambling Commission's Licence Conditions and Codes of Practice (LCCP) which were revised and published in September 2015, formalise the need for operators to consider local risks.
+Local risk assessments apply to all non-remote casino, adult gaming centre, bingo, family entertainment centre, betting and remote betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences.
+This provision has been in force since 6 April 2016 - 5.10 Licensees must assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
+In making risk assessments, licensees must take into account relevant matters identified in the licensing authority's statement of licensing policy. - 5.11 Licensees must undertake a local risk assessment when applying for a new premises licence and then review (and update as necessary) their local risk assessments: - to take account of significant changes in local circumstances, including those identified in a licensing authority's statement of licensing policy; - when there are significant changes at a licensee's premises that may affect their mitigation of local risks; - when applying for a variation of a premises licence; and

-5.15 The licensing authority have an expectation that all local risk assessments will take into account the local social profile of the area.
+- 5.13 The social responsibility provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the licensing authority. - 5.14 Where concerns do exist, perhaps prompted by new or existing risks, a licensing authority may request that the licensee share a copy of its risk assessment which will set out the measures the licensee has in place to address specific concerns.
+This practice should reduce the occasions on which a premises review and the imposition of license conditions is required. - 5.15 The licensing authority have an expectation that all local risk assessments will take into account the local social profile of the area.